dainippon-type/NewStyleOfType/README.md

 ---

-We propose OpenType font "New Type Style (New Normal)".
+We propose OpenType font "New Style of Type (New Normal)".

 ## New Style of Type (New Normal)